 This is a great time of year to be on the beach in the morning.
-I was talking to Ann, whom I’d met on a previous visit, about this and that, while the tide reached its zenith.
-Carbis Bay beach is quite steep, so the waves seem to build vertically and hang poised, before crashing down on themselves, never making it as far up the beach as you expect.
-The sun was bright and there were lots of friends with dogs, meeting daily to start the day in style.
+Carbis Bay’s beach is quite steep, so the waves seem to build vertically and hang poised, before crashing down on themselves, never making it as far up the beach as you might expect.
+The sun was bright and some friends with their dogs were meeting to start the day in style.
 It was a harmonious place to be.
-Great beach, highly recommended.
-There is an excellent live feed from the Carbis Bay Holidays webcam.

 Tom’s relationship with the beach.

-The vivid light hereabouts was on show at Carbis Bay for this re-visit.
-There’s a wide vista for the beach goer to enjoy on this beach, with views across to Hayle Towans, Gwithian, Godrevy and the lighthouse in one direction, sweeping round to the harbour at St Ives.
-The setting always feels tropical and you can be sure of some marine wildlife to enjoy, on this occasion cormorants and a grey seal.
+A vivid light was on show today.
+There are wide-ranging views for a beachgoer to enjoy on this beach, either across to Hayle Towans, Gwithian, Godrevy and the lighthouse, or sweeping round to the harbour at St Ives.
+The steep tree-filled side to beach suggests a tropical tone and you can be sure to see marine wildlife, on this occasion cormorants and a grey seal.
 Highly recommended.

-The tide had fallen away for this re-visit, exposing the fine golden sand here at Carbis Bay.
-Holidaymakers were enjoying the start of the season, walking languidly along the waterline.
-A passing storm was replaced by bright sunshine, as clean sets of surf broke onto the beach.
+The tide had fallen away, exposing the fine golden sand here at Carbis Bay.
+Holidaymakers were enjoying the start of the season, walking languidly by the water.
+A passing storm was replaced by bright sunshine as clean sets of surf broke onto the beach.
 All was well with the world.

-From St Ives round to Hayle and beyond, the fine vista at Carbis Bay.
+From St Ives round to Hayle and beyond, a fine vista at Carbis Bay.

-The tide was halfway in for this winter re-visit.
-The views towards St Ives, Godrevy lighthouse, Gwithian and Hayle Towans, such an appealing element here, were distant, misty outlines.
+The tide was halfway in and the views towards St Ives, Godrevy lighthouse, Gwithian and Hayle Towans were distant, misty outlines.
 This blurred the line between the sea and the sky, a hazy, sleepy visual to counter the relentless sound of the waves against the beach.
-Even on a cloudy day, the peculiarly clear light at this end of Cornwall set the blue sea into relief against the soft, golden sand.
+Even on a cloudy day the peculiarly clear light at this end of Cornwall sets the blue sea into relief against the soft, golden sand.

 The contemplative side of the beach for Carrie.

-It was wet and mild for this spring re-visit to Carbis Bay.
-The tide was in and the mesmeric turquoise of the sea here remained, despite the grey, overcast sky.
-You can see the pleasure that the beach gives to visitors in Peter’s face, during our brief chat.
+It was wet and mild for this spring visit.
+The tide was in and the mesmeric turquoise of the sea remained, despite the grey, overcast sky.
+You can see the pleasure that the beach gives to visitors in Peter’s face, interviewed below.

 Peter sifts through family memories.

-Carbis Bay is a beach with fine sand just east of St Ives.
+Carbis Bay is a beach with fine sand, located just to the east of St Ives.
 With a small accessible car park, it’s a great place to see seals and look across to St Ives and Godrevy Lighthouse.
-The relatively steep shelf creates crashing sets of waves, particularly towards high tide.
-It has the Sands Café next to the beach and the Carbis Bay Hotel and apartments behind.
+It has the Sands Café next to the beach and a hotel with apartments behind.

-My chat with Ralph, who works on the beach at Carbis Bay and at the Carbis Bay Hotel.
+My chat with Ralph, who works on the beach at Carbis Bay and at the nearby hotel.

-Interview with Derek, walking his dog at Carbis Bay
+An interview with Derek, walking his dog at Carbis Bay.

-The relentless action of the Atlantic Ocean on the rocks at Carbis Bay on the North Coast of Cornwall.
+The relentless action of the Atlantic Ocean on the rocks, here in Penwith.